saifali1035/AWS_LoadBalancers/README.md

 Copy and paste in browser.

-<dns> -> you will be redirected to first target group
-<dns>/second.html -> you will be redirected to second target group
+dns -> you will be redirected to first target group dns/second.html -> you will be redirected to second target group